-Check for spare electrical fuses.

-Check for three red reflective triangles.

-Check for a properly charged and rated fire extinguisher.
+- Check for spare electrical fuses. - Check for three red reflective triangles, six fusees or three liquid burning flares. - Check for a properly charged and rated fire extinquisher.

-Note: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.
+NOTE: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.